andrew749/Distribute/README.md

 declaration.

 ```
+// where payload_data is the input data that was assigned to this node
 function(payload_data) {
-    #your code here
+    // your code here
-    # you MUST return some array result value;
+    ...
+    // OPTIONAL return value
     return [0];
 }
 ```